10, 9, 8, 7, 6, 5, 4, 3, 2, 1: Content

 Contrary to the hard rock of Midnight Oil's previous albums, 10, 9, 8, 7, 6, 5, 4, 3, 2, 1 has been described as new wave and art rock, with difficult time signatures.
 Drummer Rob Hirst added, "With that album, we were one of the first Australian bands to get into sequencers and synthesisers.
 It was quite a landmark album at the time, and still stands up really well, because it managed to combine all the aggression and frustration of Midnight Oil with some amazing studio stuff courtesy of Nick."

 The album's closing track "Somebody's Trying to Tell Me Something" contains a note held by the group which continues into the album's runout groove, and emulated on the CD version for just over 40 seconds.
 This is an approximation of a locked groove, a method used a number of times on vinyl albums (such as Diamond Dogs and Sgt.
 Pepper's Lonely Hearts Club Band) wherein the ending sound continues into the runout groove indefinitely until the turntable arm is lifted or the automatic return, present on some turntables, kicks in.

 Singer Peter Garrett noted: "We wanted, as a band, to make this album lyrically stronger, because these are fucking desperate times.
 It's very important for us to get immediate, because we can't go on making records like this for years and years and people can't go on ignoring it."

 Reception

 Mark Deming at AllMusic wrote: "It's remarkably listenable and catchy, offering up one passionate anthem after another.
 The band's politics are both well considered and unapologetically upfront throughout ...
 10, 9, 8, 7, 6, 5, 4, 3, 2, 1 was [Midnight Oil's] first undeniably great album and still ranks with their very best."
 David Fricke said the album "sounds like the end of the world turned up to 10".

 The Sun-Herald added: "This extraordinary collection of songs marked the evolution of Midnight Oil from explosive live band to studio act capable of great invention without ever sounding poxy."
+Roadrunner praised how the band "combine power with intelligence.
+10-1 is without doubt their most subtle and intricate offering to date.